lucidlayer/traceform/traceform/README.md

 ---

-Great developer tools don't just solve problems—they make entire categories of problems disappear.
+Great developer tools don't just solve problems,they make entire categories of problems disappear.
 My hope is that Traceform simplifies your React development workflow and sparks ideas for other tools that might bridge similar gaps in our development experience.